pasrom/Applied-Robotics-Project/README.md

 Unplug and plug in the usb camera connector.

 **Not on this list**

 Please feel free to open an [issue](https://github.com/pasrom/Applied-Robotics-Project/issues/new).

 # Installation Guide for Raspberry Pi
 ## Preparing the SD Card
-This is a quick start guide to install the raspberry pi image on a SD card (mac)
+This is a quick start guide to install the raspberry pi image on a SD card (mac).

 	sudo diskutil list